Oleszyce: History

+World War II

-In the Second Polish Republic, Oleszyce was part of Lwow Voivodeship.
-In 1938, its population was 3500, divided between Poles (920), Ukrainians (860), and Jews (1700).
-The village was captured by the Wehrmacht on September 12, 1939.
-A few days later, heavy fighting between the advancing Germans and retreating Polish 21st Mountain Infantry Division took place in the area of Oleszyce, in which General Jozef Kustron was killed (September 16).
+During the invasion of Poland at the start of World War II, the town was captured by the Wehrmacht on September 12, 1939.
+A few days later, heavy fighting between the advancing Germans and retreating Polish 21st Mountain Infantry Division took place in the area of Oleszyce, in which General Józef Kustroń was killed (September 16).

 German presence in Oleszyce was short, as on September 20, the village was occupied by the Red Army.
 On 15 November, Oleszyce was annexed to the Soviet Union as part of the Ukrainian SSR, and German-Soviet boundary was established a few kilometers north of the village (see also Molotov–Ribbentrop Pact).
 In June 1941, the NKVD murdered a number of prisoners, kept in the local castle (see NKVD prisoner massacres).

-In November 1942, the Germans displaced more than 2.000 Jews from Oleszyce to the Lubaczow ghetto, established on October 8, 1942.
-According to one source, about 1.000 of these Jews were sent to the Belzec death camp before the end of November.
-After the liquidation of the Lubaczow ghetto in January 1943, many Jews ran away and went into hiding in Oleszyce and its surroundings.
+In November 1942, the Germans displaced more than 2.000 Jews from Oleszyce to the Lubaczów ghetto, established on October 8, 1942.
+According to one source, about 1.000 of these Jews were sent to the Belzec extermination camp before the end of November.
+After the liquidation of the Lubaczów ghetto in January 1943, many Jews ran away and went into hiding in Oleszyce and its surroundings.
 From January until March 1943, more than 127 Jews from Oleszyce and neighboring villages were executed in the Jewish cemetery.

 After World War II, the village and its area was affected by the activities of the Ukrainian Insurgent Army, which in the night of September 5/6, 1945, attacked Oleszyce with the rail station.
 Ukrainian nationalists were defeated by Polish Army battalion, but before that happened, they managed to burn down several houses.